 Traditionally, in the UK the prospectus has been published as one composite document.
-However, recent rule changes on the dissemination of analyst research (see Marketing the company, page 14) means that the registration document is now published separately, up to six weeks prior to admission, to allow for analyst research to be more widely available to investors.
+However, the registration document is now published separately, up to six weeks prior to admission, to allow for analyst research to be more widely available to investors.
 A full prospectus is then published (which will include the issue price per share and any updates to the registration document) roughly two weeks prior to admission.